Classification of problematic subgroups of U(n): Introduction

-The first part of the theorem was the principal result of \cite{Proc} (Theorem~1.1).
-For completeness, we give a streamlined proof here, in order to obtain the second part of the theorem, the subgroup's character.
+The first part of Theorem~\ref{thm: H elementary abelian} was the principal result of~\cite{Banff1}.
+For completeness, we give a streamlined proof in the current work, in order to obtain the second part of the theorem, the subgroup's character.